Exploratory pedagogic research for difficult circumstance: seeking answers within a learning community (2020-21 project)

-During the learning circles we have discussed the following articles.
+During the learning circle meetings in 2019-20, we discussed the following articles.
 If you would like copies of the questions we discussed and meeting summaries please email email@example.com.
-We also welcome suggestions for articles to read.

 28th May 2020